AndreasLezgus/Website/README_EN.md

 ## Copyrights
-The contents and works published by me here are generally subject to German copyright law.
-In order to provide a simple possibility for open access and the reproduction, editing and distribution of the content I use the license regulations of the non-profit organization <b>Creative Commons</b>.
+In order to provide a simple possibility for open access and the reproduction, editing and distribution of the content and source code I use the license regulations of the non-profit organization <b>Creative Commons</b>.
 Therefore, the license terms of CC-BY (free redistribution if the author is named) apply to the content created by me on these pages.
-For further information please see this short <a href='https://creativecommons.org/licenses/by/4.0/deed.de'>summary</a>.
+For further information please see this short <a href='https://creativecommons.org/licenses/by/4.0/deed.en'>summary</a>.
 As far as the contents on this site were not created by me, the copyrights of third parties are respected.
 In particular, third-party content is identified as such.
 If a copyright infringement should nevertheless occur or no correct identification should be made, I ask for an appropriate reference.
 If I become aware of any infringements, I will remove such contents immediately.
-Please send short information to: <a href=mailto:info@lezgus.de>info@lezgus.de</a>.
+Please send a short information to: <a href=mailto:info@lezgus.de>info@lezgus.de</a>.

 ## Contributions and thanks
 This webiste uses the following frameworks, code modules, graphics and symbols.
 I would like to thank all authors for their work, publications and support.

-Minimmalistic CSS framework from milligramm https://milligram.io/
+Minimalistic CSS framework from milligramm https://milligram.io/

 CSS resets for browsers from normalize